hydrosquall/yale_energy_data/readme.md

 ## Todo
 - Add documentation on data limitations
 - Improve documentation in the iPython notebook, and improve robustness of the scraping/merging code
+- Document fields of each dataset
+- Directions for setting up ipython environment / notebook dependencies